LuisGFdez/SLiMulations_STRs/README.md

 ## 2. **How to run the simulations**

-Once the gwf is installed and set its specific configuration.

-run the following commands:
+Once gwf is installed and configured with its specific settings, run the following commands:

 ```bash
 gwf status